×

 • Being exposed to particular chemicals

 If you have PBC, your physician may perform an ultrasound examination that produces images of your liver and bile ducts.
-In addition, doctors can see any other problematic liver conditions using ultrasound.
+In addition, doctors can see any other problematic liver conditions using an ultrasound.
 To confirm the diagnosis, a doctor will occasionally do a liver biopsy.
-In this test, your doctor uses a tiny needle to take a little piece of liver from your body to examine it under a microscope.
+In this test, your doctor uses a tiny needle to take a little piece of liver from your body and examine it under a microscope.

 PBC cannot be prevented because doctors do not know what causes it.
 However, there are things you may take to lessen liver damage, such as: